Watching these trained mink hunt muskrats is very unique and great for keeping populations stable.

 The canals are designed for agriculture irrigation, so one can imagine that it would cost farmers and cities a lot of time and resources if they needed to rebuild these canals.

 Joseph says it's also enrichment for the mink.
 They still get to hunt for their own food in the wild, but they get taken care of in captivity.
+In case you didn't know, mink are genus mustelids.
+That means they are members of the weasel family.
+They are also related to martens, river otters and badgers.

 Hunting muskrats for Joseph takes the form of pest control when certain clients want him to remove the rodents.
 Rarely do mink get hurt when they catch the muskrat, however, sometimes it happens.
 Muskrats have giant teeth that can be dangerous.